giantswarm/releases/announcements/2021/week15.md

 ## User interfaces

-- `kubectl gs template nodepool`: We removed the `--num-availability-zones` flag which had no effect recently.
+`kubectl gs template nodepool`: We removed the `--num-availability-zones` flag which had no effect recently.
 We are working on bringing back the flag and its functionality in a future release.
-- The `kubectl gs` plug-in bianary is now available for Apple M1.

 ---
 Please let <!subteam^S0GSG846L|Product Owners> know if you have any feedback or questions by replying to this announcement in a thread.